-Driving a smaller car makes a great difference – the cost per mile is about half for a small sedan than for a large SUV.
+Driving a smaller car makes a great difference – the fuel cost is about half for a small sedan than for a very large SUV.
 Similarly, drive with a less powerful engine than you need.
 Don't pay for an eight-cylinder engine when four cylinders will work just fine.
 Unless you're hauling heavy loads on a routine basis, the extra cost of a bigger engine results in more money spent on gasoline.

 Tune the engine